-Indicator: A specific metric that provides information about an organization's agricultural and environmental performance and that is integral to assessing conformance to the Leading Harvest Standard.
+Indicator: A specific metric that provides information about an organisation's agricultural and environmental performance and that is integral to assessing conformance to the Leading Harvest Standard.

-Indigenous Peoples: People defined in international or national legislation as having a set of specific rights based on their historical ties to a particular territory and their cultural or historical distinctiveness from other populations that are often politically dominant.
-More specifically, they are defined in the United States as members of federally recognized tribes and in Canada as those peoples that are defined by section 35(2) of the Constitution Act, 1982.
+Indigenous peoples: People defined in international or national legislation as having a set of specific rights based on their historical ties to a particular territory and their cultural or historical distinctiveness from other populations that are often politically dominant.
+More specifically, Australia is home to two very distinct indigenous cultural groups: Aboriginal and Torres Strait Islander peoples.
+(AIATSIS, 2021).